 From kindergarten through 12th grade, I attended public schools in five American states (VA, WA, MA, CA, SC).
 I graduated with a B.S. in economics from the Wharton School at the University of Pennsylvania and then studied ecology and evolutionary biology for one year at the University of Naples (Italy) Federico II as a Rotary Foundation Ambassadorial Scholar.
-Seeking practical research experience, I managed an aquatic ecology lab for one year at Florida International University, looking at how food webs respond to human impacts.
+Unsure if more schooling was right for me, I managed an aquatic ecology lab for one year at Florida International University, looking at how food webs respond to human impacts.
 Then, wanting to apply ecology to global health, I spent a year studying malaria mosquito ecology at the Uganda Virus Research Institute (Entebbe, Uganda) as a Fulbright Fellow.
 For my doctorate at the Harvard School of Public Health, Department of Global Health & Population, I wrote my dissertation on child mortality in sub-Saharan Africa, during which time I lived for 6 months in The Gambia.
 I then lived in Bukavu, DRCongo for a year as a research fellow in development economics for Wageningen University (Netherlands).
+I have returned regularly since then, first as a research fellow with Panzi Hospital, then as a tenure-track Assistant Professor at Simmons University.
+After being tenured at Simmons, I took my current position at Georgetown.
 My non-academic jobs along the way were: community organizer, waiter, sandwich-maker, barista, landscaper, newspaper delivery, camp counselor, and tutor.